-Through our subsidiaries, we operate the first and leading chain of private pharmacies focused on dispensing medical cannabis in Israel, which includes twenty-seven pharmacies and stores across Israel, the UK and Austria under different brands, including GivolTM, Max Pharm and Cookies..
-The remaining seven are at various stages of development; while some operate like regular pharmacies selling prescription and over-the-counter medicines, others are still under construction or awaiting regulatory approval.
-We are in the process of obtaining licenses for these additional seven pharmacies and stores.
+Through our subsidiaries, we operate the first and leading chain of private pharmacies focused on medical cannabis in Israel which includes twenty-five pharmacies and stores across Israel, the UK and Austria under different brands, including GivolTM, Max Pharm and Cookies.
+Out of the twenty-five pharmacies and stores, twenty already possess permits and licenses for distributing medical cannabis.
+The remaining five are at various stages of development towards being able to distribute medical cannabis and we are in the process of obtaining licenses for these additional five pharmacies and stores.